ngallup/PropertyRecords/README.md

 Longer term goals are to allow the user to highlight an area or type in a zipcode and gather a large list/table of sortable data with the above parameters.

 Extra-long term goals are to implement a network-based actor model analysis for predicting the trajectory of crime densities across the Tulsa city based on research done by faculty in criminology and anthropology at UCLA for preempting long-term property value increases.

+Some workflow ideas for going from map UI to data click geocoded image --> get long/lat --> feed into geocode services --> get address (clean if necessary) --> feed address into TulsaAssessor object --> process and get owners --> feed owners into OkCourt object --> get records --> display formatted data on map and wait for new click